 Bacillus anthracis readily form spores when they dry—an environmental condition unfavorable for growth.
 Spores resist destruction and can remain viable in soil, wool, and animal hair and hides for decades.
 Spores germinate and begin multiplying rapidly when they enter an environment rich in amino acids and glucose (eg, tissue, blood).

 Human infection can be acquired by

 Gastrointestinal (including oropharyngeal) infection may occur after ingestion of inadequately cooked meat containing the vegetative forms of the organism, usually when a break in the pharyngeal or intestinal mucosa facilitates invasion.
-Ingested anthrax spores can cause lesions from the oral cavity to the cecum.
+Ingested anthrax can cause lesions from the oral cavity to the cecum.
 Released toxin causes hemorrhagic necrotic ulcers and mesenteric lymphadenitis, which may lead to intestinal hemorrhage, obstruction, or perforation.